kimaina/rdd-map-reduce/play/PLS/PLS0001/README.md

 ### Submission guidelines

+Use any of the following methods in submitting the solution

+**Git Repository (preferred)**

+1. Create a public git repository that will contain your solution.

+2. Create a git branch with the name *PLS0001* and commit all your work in it.

-1. Include all source code so that we are able to build, package, and run your application.
+3. Include all source code and instructions in the git branch so that we are able to build, package, and run your application.

-2. Where possible submit through Github, otherwise package as a single zip file and upload to a cloud storage service.
+4. Create a pull request for merging *PLS0001* to *master* branch.
+   Then send us the pull request.

+**File Storage**

+1. Save your solution with any file storage service providers such as Google Drive, AWS S3, Dropbox, e.t.c

+2. Send us the link to the solution.
+Ensure the solution can be accessed publicly.

+**Jupyter Notebook**

+1. Create a Jupyter notebook with your solution and send us the link to the notebook.
+Ensure this notebook is publicly accessible.

 ### Implementation notes